Chiltern - Indigo Valley

 What has been the trend in development approvals over the past five years in the Chiltern - Indigo Valley SA2?

-Looking at development activity over the past five years, the Chiltern - Indigo Valley SA2's approval levels have been slightly above the yearly average of 12, showing modest growth in recent years.
+Looking at development activity over the past five years, the Chiltern - Indigo Valley SA2's approval levels have been significantly above the yearly average of 12, indicating strong recent growth in development activity.

 How many dwellings will be needed to accommodate future population growth in the Chiltern - Indigo Valley SA2?